alextvk/pcbs-project/README.md

 The experiment consists in a succession of trials in which a stimulus made of 6 randomized alphanumeric characters is displayed on the screen for a varying amount of time.
 The participant is asked to either enter only the letters he can remember (e.g. partial report), by typing one the keyboard, or to enter all of the characters (letters and numbers, whole report) he can remember.
 The responses entered are recorded.

-Duncan's conclusion was that participants perform a perceptual selection based on alphanumeric class: depending on whether it is a letter or a digit that they have to report in the partial report condition, subjects focus on the same class of characters in the whole report condition as well.
+Duncan's conclusion was that participants perform a perceptual selection based on alphanumeric class: depending on whether it is a letter or a digit that they have to report in the partial report condition, subjects focus on the same class of characters in the whole report condition as well and decrease their global performance in the whole report condition.

 ### Table of Contents
 * [Experiment characteristics](https://github.com/alextvk/pcbs-project-perceptual-selection#experiment-characteristics)